obazl/dev_ocaml/docs/ug/configdefs_doc.md

 A `-no` prefixed flag for the `opts` attribute is supported for each configurable default flag, just as `--no@ocaml//<flag>` is supported for the command-line.

+**IMPORTANT** The authoritative source of documentation for OCaml compile flags is the compiler `--help` option.
+At time of writing, the official OCaml manual is incomplete (for example, it does not document `-keep-locs`).